Left orderability and taut foliations with one-sided branching: Preliminary

-Let $L$ be an oriented, connected, simply connected, non-Hausdorff $1$-manifold.
-We call every element of an \emph{end} of $L$.
-An end $t$ of $L$ is \emph{positive} (resp. \emph{negative}) if there is an embedded ray $r: [0,+\infty) \to L$ such that $r(+\infty) = t$ and the increasing orientation on $r$ is consistent with (resp. \emph{opposite to}) the orientation on $L$.
+Given an embedded path $j: [0,1] \to L$, a ray $r: [0, +\infty) \to L$, or a proper embedding $e: \mathbb{R} \to L$, each of $j, r, e$ is said to be \emph{positively oriented} (resp. \emph{negatively oriented}) if the increasing orientation on its domain is consistent with (resp. \emph{opposite to}) the orientation on $L$.